xiaozhah/phoneme_audio/README.md

 1. Open Pythonista.
 2. Create a new Python script.
-3. Copy and paste the following code into the script.
+3. Copy and paste the following code and audio files into the script.

 ## Usage